Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Introduction

 The paper is organized as follows.
-Section \ref{Prelim} consists of some background and preliminaries of free probability theory and the definition of Brown measure.
+Section \ref{Prelim} consists of some background and preliminaries of free probability theory and the definition of the Brown measure.
 The distributions of the sum of two self-adjoint free random variables and the product of two unitary free random variables will be described using the subordination functions.
 In Section \ref{CircularCase}, we compute the Brown measure of the random variable $x_0+c_t$.
 The Brown measure is closely related to the subordination function and the distribution of $x_0+s_t$.
 Section \ref{MultCase} is concerned about the Brown measure of the random variable $ub_t$, for both cases when $u$ is and is not a Haar unitary, using the same Hamilton--Jacobi analysis but different initial conditions from \cite{DHKBrown}.
-For some technical reason, the Brown measure is closely related to the subordination function of $u^*u_t$ with respect to $u^*$ and the distribution of $uu_t$.
+The support and the density of the Brown measure are again related to a subordination function; but the subordination function is the one for $u^*u_t$ rather than $uu_t$.
+The Brown measure is connected to the distribution of $uu_t$ (but not $u^*u_t$).